AryanN1/sixty-second-server/README.md

 3. npm init

-4. Follow the setup by providing basics info for your Node project
+4. Follow the setup by providing basic info for your Node project

 5. npm install json-server -g